 - 1. Attendance at every class session.
 No unexcused absences are acceptable.
 Each unexcused absence will lead to a 1% deduction from your final course grade. - 2.
-Attend office hours with the instructor at least once during the semester (it's recommended you do this as early in the semester as possible). - 3.
-Complete reading and come to class prepared to participate; actively participate in class. - 4.
+Complete reading and come to class prepared to participate; actively participate in class. - 3.
 Complete 20 hours or more of engagement on-site at Overby-Sheppard Elementary School (transportation time does not count) and participate in an end-of-semester event with Overby-Sheppard students.
-You will sign in at the school to document your hours. - 5.
-Attend and write a short (1-2 paragraph) reflection on Danielle Allen lecture at the Jepson Leadership Forum, September 12 and Eric Klinenberg lecture on November 19. - 6.
-Write a 2-3 page personal reflection in response to Eric Klinenberg's 2020, due September 13. - 7.
-Write two in-class essays based on the course reading and class discussions, on October 16 and November 25. - 8.
-Take an in-person final exam (expected completion time two hours) consisting of an essay and a short answer/multiple choice, true-false section Tue.
-December 10, 9 a.m. - 9.
+You will sign in at the school to document your hours. - 4.
+Attend and write at least one MLK Day Community Celebration event and the Tressie Cottom lecture at the Jepson Leadership Forum, January 22nd; submit a three-page reflection paper responding to the events and where relevant referencing the John Lewis biography, due on January 31. - 5.
+Write an in-class essay focused primarily on J.S.
+Mill and John Rawls, March 6. - 6.
+Complete a take-home essay (five pages) on authors in the second part of the course, due April 25. - 7.
 Keep a semester-long notebook concerning observations about your community engagement experiences as they relate to the course material.
-The notebook is to be scanned and turned in at the end of the semester and will contribute to your participation and engagement grade. - 10.
-Write a final Reflection Paper, length 6-8 pages, focused on educational and economic inequalities in Richmond, drawing on class readings as well as your experience working with Overby-Sheppard students.
+The notebook is to be scanned and turned in at the end of the semester and will contribute to your participation and engagement grade. - 8.
+Write a final Reflection Paper, length 8-10 pages, focused on educational and economic inequalities in Richmond, drawing on class readings as well as your experience working with Overby-Sheppard students.
 You are expected to draw on your notebook in writing this paper.
 More specific instructions for this paper will be sent approximately one month prior to the end of the course.
-The paper is due Monday December 16, 5 p.m.
+The paper is due Friday May 2, midnight.